kk7nc/Text_Classification/README.rst

 - `20Newsgroups Dataset <https://archive.ics.uci.edu/ml/datasets/Twenty+Newsgroups>`__

 The 20 newsgroups dataset comprises around 18000 newsgroups posts on 20 topics split in two subsets: one for training (or development) and the other one for testing (or for performance evaluation).
-The split between the train and test set is based upon a messages posted before and after a specific date.
+The split between the train and test set is based upon messages posted before and after a specific date.

 This module contains two loaders.
 The first one, sklearn.datasets.fetch_20newsgroups, returns a list of the raw texts that can be fed to text feature extractors such as sklearn.feature_extraction.text.CountVectorizer with custom parameters so as to extract feature vectors.
 The second one, sklearn.datasets.fetch_20newsgroups_vectorized, returns ready-to-use features, i.e., it is not necessary to use a feature extractor.